susrithasabbini/recon-frontend/memory-bank/file-upload.md

 ## UX Consistency

-- Pagination, select box behavior, and empty/loading states are implemented to match the patterns in `account-creation.tsx` and `rules-mapping.tsx` for a seamless user experience.
+- Pagination (using `@heroui/pagination`), select box behavior, and empty/loading states are implemented to match the patterns in `account-creation.tsx` and `rules-mapping.tsx` for a seamless user experience.

 ## Future Improvements